jamestiotio/overdue_backend/README.md

   ]
   ```

-For the `/submit_score` and `/get_materials` endpoints, except for the `bonus` key entry of the `/submit_score` endpoint, all the other methods/entries/specifications/keys/parameters are REQUIRED (not optional).
-For the `/get_leaderboard` endpoint, the `max_entries` and `difficulty` query parameters are optional.
+For the `/submit_score` and `/get_materials` endpoints, except for the `bonus` key entry of the `/submit_score` endpoint, all the other methods/entries/specifications/keys/parameters are REQUIRED (not optional) and any additional URL query parameters will be ignored (i.e., they will not affect the final result), otherwise a `400 Bad Request` error will be returned.
+For the `/get_leaderboard` endpoint, the `max_entries` and `difficulty` query parameters are optional and if those parameters are filled with wrong/incompatible/unserializable data that does not follow the aforementioned specified format, a `400 Bad Request` error will be returned.
 An HTTPS connection is mandatory/compulsory.
 Any non-HTTPS connections, any connections from any other domains (as indicated by the corresponding CORS policy) and any requests that does not comply within the stated specifications will be rejected/ignored.
 For all endpoints, the `Host` header must be specified with the correct value, otherwise a `404 Not Found` error will be returned.
 A `200 OK` HTTP response code should be received if everything is executed successfully.
 If there are any errors, the corresponding endpoint would return another error code (such as `400 Bad Request` or `500 Internal Server Error`), along with the corresponding error message content describing what error specifically has occurred (which might be useful for debugging purposes).

 If a wrong endpoint resource is specified, a `404 Not Found` error will be returned.
 Else, if a wrong method is used, a `405 Method Not Allowed` error will be returned (due to the method guards being implemented).
 Else, if the rate limit is exceeded for a particular IP address, a `429 Too Many Requests` error will be returned.
 Otherwise, if an error is encountered, this will be the response JSON data format: